1981 South Africa rugby union tour of New Zealand and the United States: Tour of New Zealand

 Some rugby supporters echoed the separation of politics and sport, while other rugby supporters argued that if the tour were cancelled, there would be no reporting of the widespread criticism of apartheid in New Zealand in the controlled South African media.

-Muldoon's critics felt that he allowed the tour in order for his National Party to secure the votes of rural and provincial conservatives in the general election later in the year, which Muldoon won.
+Muldoon's critics felt that he allowed the tour in order for his National Party to secure the votes of rural and provincial conservatives in the general election later in the year, which National won.
+Along with Muldoon's policy of "leaving sporting contacts to sporting bodies", Muldoon also held the opinion that the disruption and division of New Zealand was not caused by the NZRFU, nor the Springboks, but the anti-tour protesters themselves.
+This argument was vehemently refuted by anti-tour voices, political activist Tom Newnham claimed that the government enabled "the greatest breakdown in law and order [New Zealand] has ever witnessed."

 The ensuing public protests polarised New Zealand: while rugby fans filled the football grounds, protest crowds filled the surrounding streets, and on one occasion succeeded in invading the pitch and stopping the game.

-To begin with, the anti-tour movement was committed to non-violent civil disobedience, demonstrations and direct action.
+Initially the anti-tour movement was committed to non-violent civil disobedience, demonstrations and direct action.
 As protection for the Springboks, the police created two special riot squads, the Red and Blue Squads.
 These police were, controversially, the first in New Zealand to be issued with visored riot helmets and long batons (more commonly the side-handle baton).
 Some protesters were intimidated and interpreted this initial police response as overkill and heavy-handed tactics.
 After early disruptions, police began to require that all spectators assemble in sports grounds at least an hour before kick-off.
+While the protests were meant to be largely peaceful resistance to the Springbok tour, quite often there were "violent confrontations with rugby supporters and specially trained riot police".

-At Gisborne on 22 July, protesters managed to break through a fence, but quick action by spectators and ground security prevented the game being disrupted.
-Some protesters were injured by police batons.
+At Gisborne on the day before the match anti-tour activists, including Mereana Pitman, gained access to the pitch with a vehicle and tipped broken glass on the pitch.
+On 22 July, protesters managed to break through a fence, but quick action by spectators and ground security prevented the game being disrupted.
+Some protesters were beaten by police.
+From the very first match of the tour in Gisborne, protester tension levels ran high, and one protester, cartoonist Murray Ball, who was the son of an All Black, recalled that it "was strange for New Zealanders to feel so aggressive towards other New Zealanders" and that he was "scared as hell" when he came up against pro-tour defenders.